tunandras/webtrees-hungarian-improvements/README.md

 # Installation / Usage
 <ul>
-  <li>For security reasons first save your original PHP files then upload these files overwriting the originals in the relevant folders on the server.</li>
+  <li>For security reasons first save your original .php and .mo files.</li>
+  <li>Then upload the PHP files overwriting the originals in the relevant folders on the server.</li>
   <li>Convert “hu.po” file to “hu.mo” with a converter (for example <a href="http://poedit.net/" target="_blank" title="Opens in new tab.">Poedit</a>) and upload it to webtrees/language/ folder on the server.
 </ul>